MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOSiteOffice365Group.md

 ## DESCRIPTION

 Connects a top-level SPO site collection to a new Office 365 Group.
-You must be a SharePoint Online administrator to run the cmdlet.
+You must be a SharePoint Online administrator or Global Administrator to run the cmdlet.

 > [!IMPORTANT]
 > This cmdlet is currently in preview and is subject to change.
 It is not currently supported for use in production environments.